LuizFritsch/realtime-chat/README.md

 # realtime-chat
-Simple web-chat application to learn WebSockets with Typescript, NestJS and Socket-IO.
+Simple web-chat applicationssss to learn WebSockets with Typescript, NestJS and Socket-IO.